jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Important.rst

 Data naming conventions - USAXS
 -------------------------------

 This is data naming convention for data stored within Igor experiment, required to be in folder root:USAXS: in folders with folder name reflecting the sample name.
-Note, that :ref:`slit smearing <important.slit_smeared>` is reflected in the names and Irena will understand teh difference.
+Note, that :ref:`slit smearing <important.slit_smeared>` is reflected in the names and Irena will understand the difference.
 Irena switches on slit smearing based on the names.

 **The wave names**